- WHAT WE DO

 Why?
-Word travels fast and, while this person may not be your ideal candidate, someone they know may be, and you’d hate to miss out on a possible referral.
-In the recruiting world, word of mouth—both positive and negative—travels far.
+Word travels fast and while this person may not be your ideal candidate, someone they know may be and you’d hate to miss out on a possible referral.
+In the recruiting world, word of mouth—both positive and negative—spreads far and wide.

 Treat people who show interest in your company with respect by acknowledging their efforts and thanking them for their interest.
 You might even want to invite them to apply for other roles in the future, so the rejection feels more about that particular job than that particular person.

 A hot topic among recruiters in recent years is modes of communication.
 It would have been unheard of a decade ago to negotiate terms and salaries via text messaging, but it’s now become commonplace, especially among younger generations.